Socket

 Serial port

-You can lookup and change the baud rate in the menu of your BenQ projector.
+You can look up and change the baud rate in the menu of your BenQ projector.

 Network connected projectors

 The commands as described above also work over a network connection.
-Although I don't own such projector I have implemented the network functionality using a serial to WiFi bridge.
+Although I don't own such a projector I have implemented the network functionality using a serial to WiFi bridge.
 The network support for integrated networked BenQ projectors is thus experimental.
 Let me know if your network connected BenQ projector works.

 Example of a serial to WiFi bridge using a serial to TTL converter and a Wemos C3 Mini: